strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 :::

 :::tip
-On Windows, variables can be set manually by running the `heroku config:set VARIABLE=your-key-here` for each variable.
+On Windows, secrets can be generated manually by running `node -p "require('crypto').randomBytes(48).toString('base64');"` and subsequently set on Heroku using the command `heroku config:set SECRET_NAME=your-key-here` for each variable.
 :::